AudiKumar/GroceryTracker/README.md

 ## Checklist
 - [ ] Frontend
-    - Screens[ ]
+    - [ ]Screens
         - [x] Determine What Screens are Needed
+        - [ ] Screen Setup
-        - [ ] Create Shopping List Screen
+            - [x] Create Shopping List Screen
             - [ ] Create Inventory Screen
             - [ ] Create BarCode Screen
+        - [ ] Shopping List
+            - [ ] create the inputs and stuff for list
+            - [ ] may need to create an add item screen for this screen to make it look nice
+        - [ ] Inventory Screen
+            - [ ] Add Folders by the Categories Needed
-    - [ ] Barcode Stuff
+        - [ ] Barcode Screen
             - [x] Setup Camera and Barcode Stuff within expo
             - [ ] code a working barcode scanner
             - [ ] figure out how to get the information needed for the bar code

 - [ ] Backend
     - [ ] AWS Amplify